tambo-ai

 Tambo offers two approaches for connecting to MCP servers.

-1. Client-Side Support
+1. Server-Side Support

 Client-side MCP integration allows your application to connect to MCP servers that are accessible from the end user's browser.
-This is useful for:

 • Local MCP servers running on the user's machine